48 results found with an empty search

 Resources and Links What do you need to put in place to be ready for the future for your family member with intellectual and developmental disabilities?
 Quick References & Links DEVELOPMENTAL DISABILITIES ADMINISTRATION (DDA): Call and request an eligibility packet: (800) 788-2053 Download an eligibility packet: https://www.dshs.wa.gov/dda/consumers-and-families/eligibility DDA Waivers service info sheets: Individual and Family Support: https://www.dshs.wa.gov/sites/default/files/publications/documents/22-1758.pdf Basic Plus: https://www.dshs.wa.gov/sites/default/files/publications/documents/22-1754.pdf Children’s Intensive In-Home Behavior Support: https://www.dshs.wa.gov/sites/default/files/publications/documents/22-1755.pdf Core: https://www.dshs.wa.gov/sites/default/files/publications/documents/22-1756.pdf Community Protection: https://www.dshs.wa.gov/sites/default/files/publications/documents/22-1757.pdf HOME AND COMMUNITY SERVICES (HCS): (for those not DDA eligible) https://www.dshs.wa.gov/altsa/long-term-care-services-information SOCIAL SECURITY ADMINISTRATION: 1-800-772-1213 Apply for Benefits: https://www.ssa.gov/benefits/disability/ LEGAL: The Arc of King County Resource Guide: https://arcofkingcounty.org/resource-guide/legal/overview.html SECTION 8: Housing Access and Services Program (HASP) Contact your DDA case manager King County Housing Authority https://www.kcha.org/ Donate Make a one-time or recurring donation through our website.
 Donate Get In Touch Let us know how you'd like to help First name Last name Email Write a message SUBMIT Thanks for submitting!

-- Who We Are | LEO
+- What We Do | LEO

-- Advocacy | LEO
+- Our Homes | LEO

-- test page | LEO
+- Privacy Policy & Legal | LEO